Marcus Semien Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, the ninth-best in MLB.

-- The Rays have a 3.69 team ERA that ranks second among all MLB pitching staffs.
+- The Rays have the second-ranked team ERA among all league pitching staffs (3.69).

-- Rays pitchers combine to give up 100 home runs (one per game), the ninth-fewest in the league.
+- The Rays surrender the ninth-fewest home runs in baseball (101 total, one per game).

-- The lefty last appeared on Saturday, July 1 against the Seattle Mariners, when he tossed three innings, allowing four earned runs while giving up five hits.
+- In his most recent appearance on Saturday, July 8, the right-hander threw five innings against the Atlanta Braves, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.